dcefram/blog/content/posts/object-assign-vs-json-parse.md

 Run that test in firefox, and you'll see that `Object.assign` is slower regardless of the size of the array.

-That was interesting to see, which is why I wrote it in my blog.
+That was interesting to see, which is why I wrote it here.